 1. Put Your Education First

+How should you organize your grad school resume?
 On most professional resumes, your education comes at the end of the document.
 Not here!

 Because the specific objective of this document is to get admitted to graduate school, you should list your education on the first page.
 This section should prominently include details like: